openfun/blog/content/posts/xapi-activities-101/index.md

 > For french readers take a look at the
 > [blog of our friend Sébastien Fraysse](https://www.learningdata.fr/xapi-en-bref/) who did a
-> terrific job at making the learning data world understandable and .. enchanting !
+> terrific job at making the learning data world understandable and .. enchanting!

 The Experience API (xAPI) is the international standard for learning data.
 In their own words it's _a technical specification that aims to facilitate the documentation and